Quick Facts: Earning an Ed.D. in Kentucky

 Preparing for a KY higher education job opportunity?

-- The Kentucky Council on Postsecondary Education (CPE) has a Interactive Data Center crammed with statistics on enrollment, graduate rates, and more.
+- The Kentucky Council on Postsecondary Education (CPE) has a CPE Data Center crammed with statistics on enrollment, graduate rates, and more.
 We particularly liked the comprehensive summaries of Kentucky’s State Universities and KCTCS.
-These include links to budgets, financial reports, staff directories, and the school’s College Scorecard.
+These include links to budgets, financial reports, staff directories, and the school’s federal scorecard.

 - You can also browse through Data issued by the Association of Independent Kentucky Colleges and Universities (AIKCU).